-T-lineage ALL (T-LIN) represents 20-25% of adult ALL.
+T-lineage ALL (T-LIN) represents 20% to 25% of adult ALL.
 Crucial markers are cyCD3 and sCD7.
-Furthermore, CD1a, CD2, sCD3, CD4, CD5 and CD8, as well as TCRα/β or $\gamma/\delta$ , may be variably expressed.
-T-ALL can also be classified into four subtypes: pro-T ALL, pre-T ALL, cortical (thymic) and mature T-ALL $^7$ .
-Pro-T ALL cases express only cyCD3 and CD7, cortical T ALL is CD1a positive, while mature T-ALL express sCD4 and/or CD8, and usually CD3.
-The so-called ETP-ALL (Early-T Precursor) $^{10}$ , represents an entity within pro-T/pre-T ALL with weak CD5 expression which shows at least one myeloid and/or stem cell marker $^{10}$ .
-CD34 and myeloid markers are expressed in a proportion of T-ALL $^8$ .
-The maturation stage correlates with molecular aberrations such a LMO2/HOXA in immature, TLX1/TLX3 in cortical, TAL1 in mature T-ALL.
-Beside EGIL there is no uniform international classification of immunophenotypes.
+Furthermore, CD1a, CD2, sCD3, CD4, CD5, and CD8, as well as T-cell receptor α/β or γ/δ , may be variably expressed.
+T-ALL can be classified into 4 subtypes: pro-T-ALL, pre-T-ALL, cortical (thymic) T-ALL, and mature T-ALL.8 Pro-T-ALL cases express only cyCD3 and CD7, cortical T-ALL is CD1a positive, whereas mature T-ALL express CD4 and/or CD8, and usually sCD3.
+The so-called ETP-ALL (early-T precursor),11 represents an entity within pro-T/pre-T ALL with weak CD5 expression which shows at least one myeloid and/or stem cell marker.11 CD34 and myeloid markers are expressed in a proportion of T-ALL.9 The maturation stage correlates with molecular aberrations such a LMO2/HOXA in immature, TLX1/TLX3 in cortical, and TAL1 in mature T-ALL.
+Besides EGIL there is no uniform international classification of immunophenotypes.
 To achieve comparability, it is recommended to report results including this classification.

-Mixed-phenotype acute leukemia (MPAL) represents 1-5% of acute leukemias and is characterized by blasts coexpressing antigens of more than one lineage on the same cells or that have separate populations of blasts of different lineages.
-The definition of MPAL has been refined in the WHO 2008 and 2016 classification, the latter discriminating B-myeloid from the other MPAL The combination of antigens used for MPAL recognition is summarized in Table 1A.\Furthermore, the WHO 2016 classification takes into account also the presence of specific genetic aberrations, particularly the BCR::ABL1 and KMT2A rearrangements.
+MPAL represents 1% to 5% of acute leukemias12 and is characterized by blasts coexpressing antigens of more than one lineage on the same cells or that have separate populations of blasts of different lineages.
+The definition of MPAL has been refined in the World Health Organization (WHO) 200813 and 201614 classifications, the latter discriminating B-myeloid from the other MPAL.
+The combination of antigens used for MPAL recognition is summarized in Table 1.